g4nkd/CacheDecepHound/README.md

 ## Additional Notes

+- **Warning:** The default scan may generate excessive noise and could potentially crash the application.
+You can specify a scanning technique and reduce the number of threads to enable a more stealthy scan.

 - **Targeting User-Specific URLs:** It is highly recommended to test URLs that include user-specific information, such as `/profile`, `/dashboard`, or other personalized routes.
 These URLs are more likely to reveal cache poisoning vulnerabilities due to their dynamic content.

 - **PortSwigger Wordlist:** You can use the official PortSwigger Web Cache Deception wordlist for delimiters.
 Download it here: [PortSwigger WCD Delimiter List](https://portswigger.net/web-security/web-cache-deception/wcd-lab-delimiter-list).